openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note: Further processing steps are required if the authentication response contains verifiable presentations - see [@!OIDC4VP].

-# Examples

-## Static SIOP metadata and an unsigned request
-// placeholder

-## Statis SIOP metadata and request signed using DIDs
-//placeholder

-## Statis SIOP metadata and request signed using OpenID Federation Automatic registration
-// placeholder

-## dynamic SIOP metadata and an unsigned request
-// placeholder

 # Security Considerations

 ## Invocation using Custom Schema {#invocation-using-custom-schema}